joshbeard/puppet-crowd/README.md

 Default:  'mysql'

 The type of database for the CrowdID database.
+Either MySQL, PostgreSQL or MSSQL.

 See [https://confluence.atlassian.com/display/CROWD/Installing+Crowd+and+CrowdID](https://confluence.atlassian.com/display/CROWD/Installing+Crowd+and+CrowdID)